smdlabtech/dev_tools_books_library/README.md

-# shiny_books_library
+# Dev Books Library
-Best books to become an R Shiny application developer
+Best books to become a web developer of interactive data applications